Tithonus (poem)

 Alfred, Lord Tennyson, author of "Tithonus".

 "Tithonus" is a poem by the Victorian poet Alfred, Lord Tennyson (1809–92), originally written in 1833 as "Tithon" and completed in 1859.
 It first appeared in the February edition of the Cornhill Magazine in 1860.
 Faced with old age, Tithonus, weary of his immortality, yearns for death.
-The poem is a dramatic monologue with Tithonus addressing his consort Eos, the goddess of the dawn.
+The poem is a dramatic monologue with Tithonus addressing his lover Eos, the goddess of the dawn.

 Overview

 Aurora e Titone by Francesco de Mura.
-Aurora was the Roman equivalent of Eos and often substitutes for her as Tithonus's consort.
+Aurora was the Roman equivalent of Eos and often substitutes for her as Tithonus's lover.

 In Greek mythology, Tithonus was a Trojan by birth, the son of King Laomedon of Troy by a water nymph named Strymo ("harsh").
 Eos, the Greek goddess of the dawn, abducted Ganymede and Tithonus from the royal house of Troy to be her consorts.
 When Zeus stole Ganymede from her to be his cup-bearer, as a repayment, Eos asked for Tithonus to be made immortal, but forgot to ask for eternal youth.
 Tithonus indeed lived forever but grew ever older.
 In later tellings, Eos eventually turned him into a cricket to relieve him of such an existence.
 In the poem however, it is Eos, and not Zeus, who grants Tithonus immortality.

 In the poem, Tithonus asks Eos for the gift of immortality, which she readily grants him, but forgets to ask for eternal youth along with it.
 As time wears on, age catches up with him.
 Wasted and withered, Tithonus is reduced to a mere shadow of himself.
 But since he is immortal, he cannot die and is destined to live forever, growing older and older with each passing day.

 The main classical source that Tennyson draws upon is from the story of Aphrodite's relationship with Anchises in the ancient Homeric Hymn to Aphrodite.
 In this Aphrodite briefly tells of Eos's foolishness in neglecting to ask Zeus for immortal youth for Tithonus along with his immortality.

 The original version of the poem, named "Tithon", was written in 1833 shortly after Tennyson's friend Arthur Henry Hallam's death but was not published.
 When William Makepeace Thackeray asked him for a submission to the Cornhill Magazine to be issued in January 1860 which he was editing, Tennyson made some substantial revisions to the text of the poem and submitted it under the title "Tithonus".
 It was published in the February edition.
 It was finally published by Tennyson in an anthology in the Enoch Arden volume in 1864.